Community comes together to protect Carbondale’s iconic red rock experience

 To improve the Red Hill experience.

-Don’t worry if you missed out on the Save Red Hill campaign.
+Missed out on the Red hill campaign?
+Not to worry.
 We are still accepting donations to support the project.
 Donations remain helpful and will be put towards new trail construction and the long-term maintenance of the property.